OfflineRocket/Pro-Controller-X/README.md

 ### What is Pro Controller X

-This is a (TBD if viable) project, attempting to make a Wii U Pro Controller, with the features of a Switch Pro Controller.
+This is a (TBD if viable) project, attempting to make a Wii U Pro Controller, with the (important) features of a Switch Pro Controller.
 Taking inspiration from Xenoblade Chronicles X (sometimes called Xenoblade Chronicles Cross), it is an attempt to "cross" the two controllers into one Pro Controller.

 ### Why Make this?